tsimeonov/Computer-Science/js-guide/Ch4-Working-with-reference-types.md

 ## 4.1.4 Determining the type of a variable

 This can be done using the typeof operator.
-This is a unary operator; that is, it expects only one operand - namely, the value or varialbe the type of which is to be determend.
+This is a unary operator.
+T hat is, it expects only one operand - namely, the value or varialbe the type of which is to be determend.

 # 4.2 Encapsulating State and Behavior in Objects